sbcgua/mockup_loader/README.md

 - `-o`  - silently process just opened files
 - `-a`  - silently process all files
 - `-z`  - use this path to zip file instead of default one
+- `-i`  - copy (include) following path into uncompressed directory and consequently to zip
 - `-nz` - Skip archiving, just generate text files to 'uncompressed' dir

 ## Contributors ##